theophane-droid/8mile/docs/utils.rst

 You can use additional utilities to help you with your development.
 These are described below.

-.. autoclass:: Hmile.utils.DataTensorer
+.. autoclass:: hmile.utils.DataTensorer
     :members:

-.. autoclass:: Hmile.utils.AE
+.. autoclass:: hmile.utils.AE
     :members:

-.. autofunction:: Hmile.utils.trainAE
+.. autofunction:: hmile.utils.trainAE